Ademola101/Ademola-101/README.md

 ## About me

-Hello :raise_hand: I am **Ademola**, a full stack web developer with excellent problem solving skills.
+Hello :raised_hand: I am **Ademola**, a full stack web developer with excellent problem solving skills.

 I am proficient working with Python and JavaScript programming language.
 I have worked with the following front-end technologies: